Resources

 - Core Web Vitals

-- A set of three Google-defined metrics used as ranking factors: Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
-Field data from real users is gathered via CrUX and used for ranking; lab data from Lighthouse is used for diagnostics.
+- Three Google metrics used as ranking factors: Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
+Field data from real users is gathered via CrUX and used for ranking; Lighthouse provides lab data for diagnostics.

 - E-E-A-T

 - Experience, Expertise, Authoritativeness, Trust — the framework Google's Quality Rater Guidelines use to assess content quality.
-Pages that demonstrate first-hand experience, cite credentialed authors, earn mentions from authoritative sources, and disclose conflicts of interest rank better, especially in YMYL (Your Money or Your Life) categories.
+Pages that show first-hand experience, cite credentialed authors, earn mentions from trusted sources, and disclose conflicts of interest rank better, especially in YMYL (Your Money or Your Life) categories.

 - GEO (Generative Engine Optimization)

-- The practice of optimizing content to be cited by AI search engines like ChatGPT, Perplexity, Claude, and Google AI Overviews.
-Differs from traditional SEO by rewarding factual, citation-ready passages over keyword density. llms.txt, FAQ schema, and brand-mention volume are leading GEO signals.
+- Optimizing content to be cited by AI search engines like ChatGPT, Perplexity, Claude, and Google AI Overviews.
+It rewards factual, citation-ready passages over keyword density. llms.txt, FAQ schema, and brand-mention volume are the leading signals right now.
+Learn more .

 - INP (Interaction to Next Paint)